 As the group prayed, Rob Plotke hung back slightly.
 Prayer intrigues him, maybe because he acknowledges its power to motivate people.
 Rob believes in a higher power, but not the God of the Bible.
 And he doesn't think he ever will.

 Everyone else in the group is a Christian.
-Rob joined them in New Orleans for a hurricane relief mission trip, sponsored by Priority Associates, Campus Crusade for Christ's ministry to business professionals.
+Rob joined them in New Orleans for a hurricane relief mission trip, sponsored by Priority Associates, Cru's ministry to business professionals.